Head back to the Ultimate guide to juicers (The 5 Types Explained)

-Masticating juicers tend to be quite reliable; Omega provides 10 to 15-year warranties on their masticating juicers.
+They are some of the most reliable juicers available; Omega provides 10 to 15-year warranties on their masticating juicers.
 I have been using an Omega J8006 regularly for more than 5 years without any issues.

-The reliability of a masticating juicer will of course come down to the quality of the brand you are purchasing.
+The reliability will of course come down to the quality of the brand you are purchasing.

 How Loud is a Masticating Juicer?